Vincelee78/TGC14-Project-1/README.md

-## TGC14 Project 1
+## TGC14 Project 1-SGTouristMapGuide
-To create an interactive map guide for tourists in Singapore.
+This project is called SGTouristMapGuide and it is an interactive map guide for tourists in Singapore.

 ## Summary/Target audience:
 The project is aimed at tourists in Singapore with demographics aged from 12 to 79 years old who is on a free and easy tour here to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability to locate nearby taxis.